joeriks/FnX/Readme.md

-####Helpers to create type inferred funcs and return object (of inferred type) from such funcs.
-Supports anonymous types.
-And also currying.
+####Helpers to easily create functions (func's) on the fly, as well as such which returns a value immediately.
+Especially well suited for functions that returns anonymous types.

+*Fn.New(func)* creates a new Func.
+With types inferred.

+*Fn.Get(func)* invokes a new Func immediately and returns its value.

+*(func).New(T param...)* creates a new Func based on an existing, with reduced parameters(s), also known as currying.

+*Fn.NewList(func)* creates an empty list of the out type of the Func.

 ####Installation:

 	Install-Package FnX.Fn

+	using FnX;

 ####Example 1:

 Use Fn.New to create a Func with type inferred from the actual lambda:

-	using FnX;
 	var queryByCategoryAndColor = Fn.New((string cateogory, string color)=>{
 		return SomeDb.ProductsQuery.Where(p=>p.Color==color && p.Category==category).Select(p=> new {p.Id, p.Name});
 	});

-(You cannot create a func that returns anonymoys types otherwise, as you need to explicitly define the type var f = new Func<?>)

 ####Example 2: